-When permanent housing cannot be secured upon exit from LA emergency shelter or transitional housing, LA works to safely reunify clients with a family member or friend, including providing transportation - whether locally or out-of-area.
-We also engage clients in our case management program well after they complete or exit
+When permanent housing cannot be secured upon exit from LA emergency shelter or transitional housing, LA Housing Advocates work to safely reunify clients with a family member or friend, including providing transportation - whether locally or out of the area.
+Please see Attachment E for our full answer.